YushiPy/TouringPolygons/README.md

 ## Bibliography

-The main reference for this project is the paper "Touring a Sequence of Polygons" by Joseph S. B. Mitchell, which can be found [here](https://www.researchgate.net/publication/2836312_Touring_a_Sequence_of_Polygons).
+The main reference for this project is the paper "Touring a Sequence of Polygons" by Moshe Dror et al., which can be found [here](https://www.researchgate.net/publication/2836312_Touring_a_Sequence_of_Polygons).

 We will implement the algorithms described in this paper, as well as explore other variations of the problem, which were left as open problems in the paper.